Jamin Davis: Personal life

 Davis' childhood nickname was "Shadow", named after Shadow from the Sonic the Hedgehog video game franchise.
 He received the nickname from a close friend and partner in track sprinting nicknamed Sonic, as the two characters are rivals in the franchise.
 Davis majored in community and leadership development at Kentucky and wore 44 as his Wildcats uniform number to honor his grandmother who died at age 44.
 He was interning at an attorney's office in Lexington, Kentucky, prior to the start of the COVID-19 pandemic in 2020.
 Davis is a fan of NASCAR, with his favorite driver being Jimmie Johnson.

+Legal issues

-On March 28, 2022, Davis was cited with his second reckless driving charge after being caught driving 114 miles per hour in Loudoun County Parkway.
+On December 19, 2021, Davis was charged with reckless driving for driving 89 mph despite a 65 mph speed limit, for which he ultimately paid a $150 fine.
+On March 28, 2022, Davis was arrested and again charged with reckless driving for driving 114 mph on the Loudoun County Parkway, exceeding the speed limit of 45 mph.
 On August 1, 2023, Loudoun County district court issued him a guilty verdict, resulting in Davis receiving a 30-day jail sentence, a fine, and a suspension of his driver's license.
 Davis' case was up for review two days later, but the review was given a continuance to August 31.
 Davis' appeal was originally set for a jury trial scheduled for March 4, 2024, but his appeal was settled three days earlier.
 On March 1, 2024, in exchange for Davis pleading guilty to reckless driving, he was sentenced to a six-month suspension of his driver's license, a $2,500 fine along with additional court costs, and mandatory community service and avoided a jail sentence.